gig22002/cybersecurityProjects/networkAudit/README.md

 Create a table with three columns and no header row.
 Column 1 should be IPs in CIDR format, Column 2 should be the name of the range, and Column 3 should be all zeros (used to detect if an ip has already been scanned for continuity).

-Then, run `python3 csv-to-nmap.py path/to/csv`.
-This will then automatically scan and output to xml the chosen IPs, which can then be fed into `threaded_nmap_shodan_scan.py`.
+Then, run `python3 threaded-csv-to-nmap.py path/to/csv`.
+This will then automatically scan (with 4 worker threads) and output to xml the chosen IPs, which can then be fed into `threaded_nmap_shodan_scan.py`.

 Optionally, the `-F` option may be passed at the end of the command: `python3 csv-to-nmap.py path/to/csv -F`.
 Increasing the amount of Fs increases the speed: